xyproto/midi/README.md

 ## MIDI Package

-# This is a work in progress
+# This is a work in progress!

-This is a Go package for working with MIDI files.